PoCInnovation/Workshops/software/01.React/README.md

 At this moment, you know how to create a single component and how to add it to your application.
 But what if you need to show a list of components that you cannot determine in advance?
 For example a list of tasks :thinking:

-To do so, you can create a `List` component that will show all the tasks iteratively.
+To do so, you can create a `TaskList` component that will show all the tasks iteratively.

 > You can create a [Typescript type](https://www.typescriptlang.org/docs/handbook/basic-types.html) representing the tasks and their information, and a array to store them.

-You can then use [React Props](https://reactjs.org/docs/components-and-props.html#rendering-a-component) to pass variables from your main components to your children components, and iterate your `Tasks array` with the Javascript [map](https://reactjs.org/docs/lists-and-keys.html) function.
+You can then use [React Props](https://reactjs.org/docs/components-and-props.html#rendering-a-component) to pass variables from your main components to your children components, and iterate your `Tasks` array with the Javascript [map](https://reactjs.org/docs/lists-and-keys.html) function.

 :bulb: When you create a component through an iteration, don't forget to pass a unique `key` in component props!
 <br/><br/>